sambrenner/skipbait/README.md

 }
 ```

+###Running your own SkipBait server
+The server code is ready to deploy to as your own Heroku application.
+To do so:

+1. Clone this repo: `git clone https://github.com/sambrenner/skipbait.git`
+2. Create an account on [Heroku](http://heroku.com) and download the [Toolbelt](https://toolbelt.heroku.com/)
+3. `cd skipbait/`
+4. `heroku apps:create your-app-name` (This should automatically add the `heroku` remote to Git.
+You might have to log in to Heroku if this is your first time using the toolbelt.)
+5. `heroku addons:add memcachier:dev` (SkipBait should theoretically work with any cache provider thanks to [flask-heroku-cacheify](https://github.com/rdegges/flask-heroku-cacheify) but I've only tested with MemCachier.)
+6. `git push heroku master`
+7. Your server will now be available at `http://your-app-name.herokuapp.com`.

 ###How it's made
 SkipBait is built on [Python](https://www.python.org/) with [Flask](http://flask.pocoo.org/).

-###Running your own SkipBait server
-The server code is ready to deploy to as your own Heroku application.
-To do this: